SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-layout.md

 * Element table v2
 * Form page

+> [!TIP]
+> Use one of the element tables to put elements side-by-side.

 ## Calculating available space

 The available space for each element is calculated each time a user opens a custom screen.